paulbradish/awesome-digital-marketing/README.md

 If you have any questions, concerns, or are in need of guidance don't hesitate to [reach out to me directly](https://paulbradish.com/contact-me/).

 > Does your organization have analytics, custom software development, or cloud based digital transformation needs?
-> We've got you covered!
-Check out top rated :star::star::star::star::star: [Emergent Software](https://www.emergentsoftware.net/):
+We've got you covered!
+Check us out @:
 >
 > <a href="https://www.emergentsoftware.net/">![Emergent Software](/assets/EmergentSoftware.svg)</a>